 Step 4) – When the cream is well thickened, immediately pour it into a cold container.
 Cover the cream with cling film and let it cool in the fridge for at least 1 hour.

-For more details, tips, information and variants about Pastry Cream, read our more detailed recipe: Italian Pastry Cream Recipe | Crema Pasticcera
+For more details, tips, information and variants about Pastry Cream, read our more detailed recipe: Italian Pastry Cream Recipe (Crema Pasticcera).

-How to Make Tart Crust Case
+How to Make the Tart Crust

 Step 3) – Cut off the excess edges of dough with the help of a rolling pin as in the pictures.